cacodcar/cacodcar.github.io/_posts/2021-01-22-Optimal_Poly.md

   - Blog
 ---

 The optimal approximation is finding an approximate function that minimizes some objective function based on the difference between your original and approximate function.
 This can be stated as a min-max problem.
 This post will look at the following optimization problem: we are looking for the $n^{th}$ order polynomial that minimizes the maximum error.
-This is typically called the 'best polynomial approximation,' but what is optimal depends entrily on whay your objective function is.
+This is typically called the 'best polynomial approximation,' but what is optimal depends entirely on what your objective function is.

 $$\min_{P\in\mathcal{P}^n} \max_{-1\leq x\leq 1} |F(x) - P(x)|$$